QDucasse/SignsRecogniser/README.md

   ```

 Note that wou will need to put the data in the root directory because the files
 were too big for GitHub.
+The base datasets can be found following the link
+http://www.macs.hw.ac.uk/~ek19/data/.
+Another version of the files is also
+available if you do not want to perform the transformation yourself but rather
+obtain all the created files directly (the files can still be recreated uncommenting
+one of the main areas of the `loader.py` file).

   ---